 The basic information EPA is withholding from the public is not CBI.
-The nature of the withheld information is non-commercial and non-confidential and there is no foreseeable harm that would result from disclosure.94 EPA is withholding and/or redacting basic facility identifiers and characteristics in files like the MPP Profile and TIP Results by MPP Facility, such as facility location, discharge type, and treatment in place, which are not CBI because the information is not commercial or financial in nature.
-The withheld information does not pertain to the "exchange of goods or services or the making of a profit,"95 and it is not apparent that this information and other withheld data are commercial "in and of itself."96
+The nature of the withheld information is non-commercial and non-confidential and there is no foreseeable harm that would result from disclosure.
+94 EPA is withholding and/or redacting basic facility identifiers and characteristics in files like the MPP Profile and TIP Results by MPP Facility, such as facility location, discharge type, and treatment in place, which are not CBI because the information is not commercial or financial in nature.
+The withheld information does not pertain to the "exchange of goods or services or the making of a profit," 95 and it is not apparent that this information and other withheld data are commercial "in and of itself."

-Furthermore, much of the withheld data is not information that is "customarily kept private, or at least closely held, by the person imparting it."97 EPA has stated that publicly available information would be used to identify facilities with treatment technologies of interest.98 Publicly available information from sources such as permit applications, effluent and permit data reported under the NPDES program, and POTW annual reports is not information that is customarily kept private as it is disseminated in a publicly available in at least one record,99 this information is publicly available and EPA may not redact it elsewhere in the Docket.
+Furthermore, much of the withheld data is not information that is "customarily kept private, or at least closely held, by the person imparting it."
+EPA has stated that publicly available information would be used to identify facilities with treatment technologies of interest.
+Publicly available information from sources such as permit applications, effluent and permit data reported under the NPDES program, and POTW annual reports is not information that is customarily kept private as it is disseminated in a publicly accessible manner.
+Specifically, because EPA makes facility names and discharge type publicly available in at least one record, because EPA makes facility available and EPA may not redact it elsewhere in the Docket.
 EPA